Andrew J. Graham (stenographer): Graham shorthand system

 In 1857 Graham published his own Pitman-like "Graham's Brief Longhand" that saw wide adoption in the United States in the late 19th century.
 He published a translation of the New Testament.
 His method landed him in a 1864 copyright infringement lawsuit against Benjamin Pitman in Ohio.
 Graham died in 1894 and was buried in Montclair's Rosedale Cemetery; even as late as 1918 his company Andrew J. Graham & Co continued to market his method.

 In his youth, Woodrow Wilson (a future president of the United States) had mastered the Graham system and even corresponded with Graham using it.
 Throughout his life, Wilson continued to develop and employ his own personal variant on the Graham system for personal writing, to the point that by the 1950s, when the Graham method had all but disappeared, Wilson scholars had trouble interpreting his shorthand.
-In 1960 an 84-year-old anachronistic shorthand expert Clifford Gehman managed to crack Wilson's shorthand, demonstrating on a translation of Wilson's acceptance speech for the 1912 presidential nomination.
+In 1960 an 84-year-old anachronistic shorthand expert Clifford Gehman managed to crack Wilson's shorthand, demonstrating on a translation of Wilson's acceptance speech for the 1912 Democratic Party presidential nomination.